yingweiwo

 Therapeutic Uses

-Angiogenesis Inhibitors; Immunologic Factors
+Angiogenesis Inhibitor; Immunological Factors

-Revlimid in combination with dexamethasone is indicated for the treatment of patients with multiple myeloma (MM) who have received at least one prior therapy. /Included in US product label/
+Revlimid in combination with dexamethasone is indicated for the treatment of patients with multiple myeloma (MM) who have received at least one prior therapy. /Included in US Product Label/

 Drug Warnings